 Temperatures are warmer, particularly in South Iceland, although the mercury can still drop sharply and snow can fall, this is less likely than it is in April.
 Early in the month snow still decorates the tops of the mountains aroundReykjavík.

 Geysir sightseeing place at Golden Circle in Iceland

 When the sun shines the long bright days of May are so magnificent – everything just feels so vibrant and fully alive.
 No wonder many Icelanders say this is their favorite time of year!

 Here you'll find out all you need to know about May in Iceland, including how cold is Iceland in May and the best thing to do there.

 Fun facts about Iceland in May

-In May the overall average temperature in Reykjavík is 7 °C, the average at the warmest part of the day is a surprisingly comfortable 10 °C, with the average low being 4 °C. So, usually 40 °F to 50 °F. Rainfall varies from year to year but the average number of days with rainfall is 11 days, just one more day than in June.
+The average temperature in Iceland in May is 7 °C, the average at the warmest part of the day is a surprisingly comfortable 10 °C, with the average low being 4 °C. So, usually 40 °F to 50 °F. Rainfall varies from year to year but the average number of days with rainfall is 11 days, just one more day than in June.
 Powerful storms are much rarer in May than they are in the wintertime.

 What to wear in Iceland in May

 Layers!
 No, seriously, following the three-layer principle is always important in Iceland, but layers are the only way to stay comfortable when temperatures change a lot.
 You could experience warm and sunny, warm and wet, cold and wet, or cold, crisp and dry, maybe with a strong refreshing wind.
 To manage these the best answer is to bring a light jacket to make sure you have plenty of items to layer under it.
 You probably won´t wear them all the time but cozy hats, gloves, warm woolen socks, and scarves are as important as your bathing suit, towel, suncream and sunglasses in May.